top of page

 Speed writing - Quality reading

-Friends expressed disbelief that I wrote my first novel inside six weeks and published it within eight.
+Friends expressed disbelief when they heard I wrote my first novel inside six weeks... and published it within eight.

-'Finding Rose' emerged as a simple idea - after I recalled an episode I experienced as a young boy, before letting my imagination take over for the next 50,000 words.
+'Finding Rose' emerged as a simple idea.
+I recalled an episode I experienced as a young boy, before letting my imagination take over for the next 50,000 words.

-I had encouragement - first from my wife, who suggested I write down all the stories I had come out with over the years; then from a former professional author who read a sample of my writing, concluding 'that I could write'.
+But I had encouragement.
+First from my wife, who suggested I write down all the stories I had come out with over the years; then from a former professional author who read a sample of my writing, concluding 'that I could write'.

-The former became a series of events I built into my stories, but which I fictionalized to make them more interesting; the latter confirmed that I could write in a style that held the reader's attention.
+Book 4 of the 'Love Should Never Be This Hard' series (illustrated here) became a collection of real events built into my stories, but which I fictionalized to make them more interesting.
+This confirmed I could write in a style that held the reader's attention.
+(And yes - I did write Book 4 first!)

 A disciplined approach to writing

-So many of you reading this now may have both of these capabilities.
-You can do it too, no doubt (in many cases) better than I can.
+You can do it too, no doubt better than I can.
 What holds many of you back is the discipline.
-The motivation that - once you start - you keep going day in day out until a readable result is achieved.
+Try this: - once you start, simply keep going day in day out until a readable result is achieved.

 On my page 'Write your book' I talk about writing 600 words per hour.
-I am comfortable with that, but you will have to find the rate at which you are confident you can turn out quality, readable prose.
+I am comfortable with that, but you have to find the rate at which you are confident - and still turning out quality, readable prose.
 This may be as little as 400 - 500 words per hour.

-That's still OK.
-What you need to avoid is writing (poor quality) just for the sake of it.**
+Low output is still OK.
+What you need to avoid is writing just for the sake of it.**

 But don't worry.
-You may be happier if your output per hour is modest, if you are able to compensate this by writing for longer periods each day.
+You may be happier if your output per hour is modest if you are able to compensate by writing for longer periods each day.

 'Aren't you contradicting yourself?' you ask.
 'Wouldn't this end up as pages of rubbish?'